Netflix/archaius/README.md

 One of the core differentiators between Archaius and other configuration libraries is its support for dynamically changing configuration.
 Traditionally applications require a restart whenever configuration changes.
-This can result in unncessary service interruption during minor configuration changes, such as timeout values.
+This can result in unnecessary service interruption during minor configuration changes, such as timeout values.
 Through Archaius, code can have direct access to the most recent configuration without the need to restart.
 In addition, code can react to configuration changes by registering a change